Locally moving groups and laminar actions on the line: Actions on the line

 \begin{lem} Consider two commuting subgroups $H_1$ and $H_2$ of $G\subseteq \homeo_{0}(\R)$ (that is, $[h_1,h_2]=\id$ for every $h_1\in H_1$ and $h_2\in H_2$).
 Suppose that both $\fix(H_1)$ and $\fix(H_2)$ are non-empty.
 Then $H_1$ and $H_2$ admit a common fixed point. \end{lem}

 This lemma will be used in the text without explicit reference.

-\subsubsection{Semi-conjugacy}
+\subsection{Semi-conjugacy}

-It is customary in the field to consider actions up to \emph{semi-conjugacy}.
+It is customary in the field to consider actions up to \emph{semi-conjugacy} .
 This means that not only we do not really take care of the choice of coordinate on $\R$ (which corresponds to the classical notion of \emph{conjugacy}), but we want to consider only the interesting part of the dynamics of the action.
-This was first formalized by Ghys in his work on bounded Euler class, but the definition has been unanimously fixed only recently.
-We follow here \cite[Definition 2.1]{KKMj}, although we allow order-reversing semi-conjugacies.
-For the statement we will say that a map $h:\R\to \R$ is \emph{proper} if its image $h(\R)$ is unbounded in both directions of the line.
+This was first formalized by Ghys in his work on bounded Euler class \cite{Ghys-bounded}, but the definition has been unanimously fixed only recently.
+We follow here the presentation by Kim, Koberda, and Mj \cite[Definition 2.1]{KKMj}, although we allow order-reversing semi-conjugacies.
+For the statement we will say that a map $h\colon \R\to \R$ is \emph{proper} if its image $h(\R)$ is unbounded in both directions of the line.

-\begin{dfn} Let $\varphi,\psi:G\to \homeo(\R)$ be two actions of a group $G$ on the real line.
-We say that $\varphi$ and $\psi$ are \emph{semi-conjugate} if there exists a proper monotone map $h:\R\to\R$ such that
+\begin{dfn} Let $\varphi,\psi\colon G\to \homeo(\R)$ be two actions of a group $G$ on the real line.
+We say that $\varphi$ and $\psi$ are \emph{semi-conjugate} if there exists a proper monotone map $h\colon \R\to\R$ such that

 Such a map $h$ is called a \emph{semi-conjugacy} between $\varphi$ and $\psi$.
-Note that if $\varphi$ and $\psi$ are irreducible, the requirement that the map $h$ be proper follows automatically from the equivariance \eqref{eq:semiconj} and thus can be dropped.
+Note that if $\varphi$ and $\psi$ are irreducible, the requirement that the map $h$ be proper follows automatically from the equivariance \eqref{eq:semiconj} and thus can be omitted.
 When $h\in\homeo(\R)$, we say that $h$ is a \emph{conjugacy} between $\varphi$ and $\psi$, in which case we say that $h$ is a \emph{conjugacy}.
-When $h$ is nondecreasing, we say that $\varphi$ and $\psi$ are \emph{positively} semi-conjugate. \end{dfn}
+When $h$ is non-decreasing (respectively, non-increasing), we say that $\varphi$ and $\psi$ are \emph{positively} (respectively, \emph{negatively}) semi-conjugate. \end{dfn}

+\begin{rem} {The previous definition can be naturally extended to group actions on arbitrary non-empty open intervals $X,Y\subseteq \R$, using homeorphisms $X\cong Y\cong \R$.} \end{rem}

-\begin{rem} Both conjugacy and semi-conjugacy are equivalence relations (for conjugacies this is obvious, for semi-conjugacies the reader can check \cite[Lemma 2.2]{KKMj} or \cite[Proposition 1.1.16]{GOD}).
+\begin{rem} Both conjugacy and semi-conjugacy are equivalence relations (for conjugacies this is obvious, for semi-conjugacies the reader can check \cite[Lemma 2.2]{KKMj}).
 Notice that in the semi-conjugacy case, we do not require that $h$ be continuous; indeed, being continuously semi-conjugate is not even a symmetric relation. \end{rem}

-Rarely (essentially only in Section \ref{s-circle}) we will need the analogous notion of semi-conjugacy for actions on the circle, which is defined as follows.
+In a few places (essentially only in \S \ref{s-circle}), we will need the analogous notion of semi-conjugacy for actions on the circle, which is defined as follows.